yodigi7/quiplash/README.md

 `npm run serve -- --mode dev`

-Then to access the resulting frontend it will display in the console the port but it will most likely be `http://localhost:8081`
+Then to access the resulting frontend enter the URL specified in the console to your normal web browser.

+It will display in the console but it will most likely be `http://localhost:8081`

 ### Contender
 Setup whatever access point the location will be for the backend.
 It will likely be `http://localhost:8080` and set the .env.dev file